An Incremental Gradient Method for Optimization Problems with Variational Inequality Constraints: Algorithm outline

 Further, for a convex set $X$ we have $\bar{x}_{N,i} \in X$. \end{lemma}} \begin{proof} We use induction on $N\geq 0$ to show the equation.
 For $N = 0$, from $\lambda_{0,0} = 1$ we have $\bar{x}_{0,i} = \lambda_{0,0}\bar x_{0,i}$.
 Now, assume that the {equation} holds for some $N\geq 0$. {This implies}

 Using equation \eqref{eqn:avg_1}, we now show that the hypothesis statement holds for any $N+1$.
-From equation \eqref{eqn:alg_step_2} we have $\bar{x}_{N+1,i}=\left(\frac{S_N}{S_{N+1}}\right)\bar{x}_{N,i} + \left(\frac{\gamma_{N+1}^r}{S_{N+1}}\right) x_{N, i+1}$.
+From equation \eqref{eqn:alg_step_2} we have $\bar{x}_{N+1,i}=\left(\mytfrac{S_N}{S_{N+1}}\right)\bar{x}_{N,i} + \left(\mytfrac{\gamma_{N+1}^r}{S_{N+1}}\right) x_{N, i+1}$.
 Note that from {equation \eqref{eqn:alg_step_2}} in Algorithm \ref{alg:IR-IG_avg} we have $S_k=\sum_{t=0}^{k}\gamma_{t}^r$ for all $k\geq 0$.
 From this and using equation \eqref{eqn:avg_1} we obtain

 From the definition of $\lambda_{k,N}$ we conclude that the hypothesis holds for $N+1$ and thus, the result holds for all $N\geq 0$.
 To show the second part, note that from the {initialization in Algorithm \ref{alg:IR-IG_avg}} and the projection in equation \eqref{eqn:alg_step_1}, we have $\bar x_{0,i}, x_{k-1,i+1}\in X$ for all $i$ and $k\geq 1$.
 From the first part, $\bar{x}_{N,i}$ is a convex combination of $\bar x_{0,i}, x_{0,i+1}, \ldots,x_{N-1,i+1}$.
-Therefore, from the convexity of the set $X$ we conclude that $\bar{x}_{N,i} \in X$. \end{proof} For the ease of presentation throughout the analysis, we define a sequence $\{x_k\}$ as follows. \begin{definition} Consider Algorithm \ref{alg:IR-IG_avg}.
-Let the sequence $\{x_k\}$ be {defined as $x_k \triangleq x_{k-1, m+1}=x_{k,1},$ for all $k \geq 1,$ with $x_0\triangleq x_{0,1}.$} \end{definition} In the following result, we characterize the distance between the local variable of {any} arbitrary agent with that of the first and the last agent at any given iteration.
-This result will be utilized in the analysis. \begin{lemma} Consider Algorithm \ref{alg:IR-IG_avg}.
+Therefore, \fy{$\bar{x}_{N,i} \in X$ using the convexity of the set $X$.} \end{proof} For the ease of presentation throughout the analysis, we define a sequence $\{x_k\}$ as follows. \begin{definition} Consider Algorithm \ref{alg:IR-IG_avg}.
+Let $\{x_k\}$ be {defined as $x_k \triangleq x_{k-1, m+1}=x_{k,1},$ for all $k \geq 1,$ with $x_0\triangleq x_{0,1}.$} \end{definition} In the following result, we characterize the distance between the local variable of {any} arbitrary agent with that of the first and the last agent at any given iteration. \begin{lemma} Consider Algorithm \ref{alg:IR-IG_avg}.
 Let Assumption \ref{assum:initial_prob} hold.
 Then the following inequalities hold for all {$i\in[m]$ and $k\geq 0$}

-(a) $\| x_k - x_{k,i} \|\leq \frac{(i-1)\gamma_{k}\left(C_F+\eta_{k}C_f\right)}{m}$.
+(a) $\| x_k - x_{k,i} \|\leq \mytfrac{(i-1)\gamma_{k}\left(C_F+\eta_{k}C_f\right)}{m}$.

-(b) $ \left\| x_{k,i+1} - x_{k+1} \right\| \leq \frac{(m-i){\gamma_{k}}\left({C_F} + {\eta_{k}} C_f\right)}{m}$. \end{lemma} \begin{proof} (a) Let $k\geq 0$ be an arbitrary integer.
+(b) $ \left\| x_{k,i+1} - x_{k+1} \right\| \leq \mytfrac{(m-i){\gamma_{k}}\left({C_F} + {\eta_{k}} C_f\right)}{m}$. \end{lemma} \begin{proof} (a) Let $k\geq 0$ be an arbitrary integer.
 We use induction on $i$ to show this result.
 From Definition \ref{def:convenient_notation}, for $i=1$ and $k\geq 0$ we have $\|x_k - x_{k,1}\| = 0$, implying that the result holds for $i=1$.
 Now suppose the hypothesis statement holds for some {$i\in [m]$}.
 We have

 where the first inequality is obtained from the nonexpansivity property of the projection.
 Therefore the hypothesis statement holds for any $i$ and the proof of part (a) is completed.

 (b) To show this result, we use downward induction on {$i\in[m]$}.
 Note that the relation trivially holds for the base case $i=m$.
 Suppose it holds for some {$i \in \{2,\ldots,m\}$}.
 We show that it holds for $i-1$ as well.
 From Definition \ref{def:convenient_notation} we have